davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 particular have significant scatter towards depths above the spinel-in isograd.
 The small Ca cation diffuses rapidly during transient heating [@Kohler1990], which produces a shallowing bias on the depth distribution.
-This may explain that CK-4, the most altered sample, has a depth mode ~10 km shallower than the other samples (CK-3 and CK-6) with similar equilibration temperatures.
+This may explain why CK-4, the most altered sample, has a depth mode ~10 km shallower than the other samples (CK-3 and CK-6) with similar equilibration temperatures.
 The temperatures derived from the independent REE system are higher than the major-element temperatures for several samples in the high-temperature